ssaunier/ssaunier.github.io/_posts/2014-04-21-practical-example-of-using-git-in-a-school.markdown

 We created the exercise templates repository and added `push` permissions to all teachers.
 Then it's just a simple collaboration strategy with branches and pull-requests.
-Each new exercise is created/refactored inside a git branch, and a pull-request is opened when the jobs are done.
+Each new exercise is created/refactored inside a git branch, and a pull-request is opened when the job is done.
 Here is a figure showing the GitHub repository (`origin` in the context of teachers):

 <figure class="center">